TaratorMusic/TaratorMusic/README.md

 ## Why TaratorMusic?

--   Free and open source
+-   Free and open source, no ads
--   No ads
--   Usable offline
+-   Offline first, with online features
 -   Download your Youtube and Spotify songs and playlists
 -   Real song shuffling
 -   Quick launch time